ProfessionalCSharp/MoreSamples/CSharp/README.md

 See the blog article [Explicit Interface Implementation with C#](https://csharp.christiannagel.com/2019/04/16/explicit-interface-implementation-with-c/) for more information.

-## Select Expression
+## Switch Expression

 Folder: SelectExpressionSample

 Transferring from the *select statement* to *select expressions*.

-See the blog article [Moving from the switch statement to switch expressions (C# 8)](https://csharp.christiannagel.com) for more information.
+See the blog article [Moving from the switch statement to switch expressions (C# 8)](https://csharp.christiannagel.com/2019/08/14/moving-from-the-switch-statement-to-switch-expressions-c-8/) for more information.

+Folder: SwitchStateSample

+Using the *switch expression* with tuples and pattern matching.

+See the blog article [Changing State with the Switch Expression (C# 8)](https://csharp.christiannagel.com) for more information.